-This section describes the installation procedures for DOS Version 7.0 or MS-DOS Version 6.2 and its device drivers.
+This section describes the installation procedures for PC-DOS Version 7.0 or MS-DOS Version 6.2 and their device drivers.

-- 1 Have the DOS installation package in hand. - 2 Back up your software and personal data files on the hard disk. - 3 Create the installation diskettes of the device drivers using the Diskette Factory program preloaded on the hard disk.
+- 1 Have the DOS installation package in hand. - 2 Back up your software and personal data files on the hard disk. - 3 Create the installation diskettes of the device drivers using the Diskette Factory program.
 You need to create at least the following device driver diskettes: